 Psychoeducation is a professionally delivered treatment modality that integrates and synergises psychotherapeutic and educational interventions.
 Many forms of psychosocial intervention are based on traditional medical models designed to treat pathology, illness, liability, and dysfunction.
 In contrast, psychoeducation reflects a paradigm shift to a more holistic and competence-based approach, stressing health, collaboration, coping, and empowerment (Dixon, 1999; Marsh, 1992).
 It is based on strengths and focused on the present.
 The patient/client and/or family are considered partners with the provider in treatment, on the premise that the more knowledgeable the care recipients and informal caregivers are, the more positive health-related outcomes will be for all.
 To prepare participants for this partnership, psychoeducational techniques are used to help remove barriers to comprehending and digesting complex and emotionally loaded information and to develop strategies to use the information in a proactive fashion.
 The assumption is that when people confront major life challenges or illnesses, their functioning and focus is naturally disrupted (Mechanic, 1995).I would like to know more

-Hanlie's interest in helping physically ill children and their families goes back to 2014 when she started doing volunteer work for Operation Smile, an organisation which provides free surgeries to repair cleft lip, cleft palate and other facial deformities in children and adults around the globe.
+Hanlie's dedication to supporting physically ill children and their families traces back to 2014 when she started volunteering for Operation Smile, an organisation that offers complimentary surgeries to correct cleft lip, cleft palate, and other facial deformities in children and adults globally.

-"My main role is to emotionally prepare patients and families for surgery.
-Everything I do is directed toward reducing the psychological stress and trauma of anaesthesia and surgery to a minimum.
-Usually a patient (or a small group) is scheduled for at least an hour of psychological preparation, which may give the patient sufficient emotional security to face such a life-changing procedure."
-Hanlie has participated in missions in Mozambique, DR Congo, Malawi and South Africa.
+"My primary role involves emotionally preparing patients and their families for surgery.
+Everything I do is directed at minimising the psychological stress and trauma associated with anaesthesia and surgery.
+Typically, a patient (or a small group) is scheduled for at least an hour of psychological preparation, which can provide the patient with the emotional security needed to face such a life-changing procedure."
+Hanlie has taken part in missions in Mozambique, DR Congo, Malawi, and South Africa.

-Knowledge and application of foundations in theories of child development, play, stress and coping, and family systems are the basis for this practice.
-In her private practice Hanlie has worked with children and adolescents diagnosed with cancer and other life altering diseases.I would like to know more
+A firm grasp of the foundational theories of child development, medical play, stress and coping, and family systems underpins this practice.
+In her private practice, Hanlie has worked with children and adolescents diagnosed with cancer and other life-altering diseases.I would like to know more

-Parental guidance is a process whereby support and guidance is given to parents to be more effective, but also help them understand their own behaviour towards certain situations and why this may or may not encourage or discourage certain behavioural and/ or emotional difficulties in children and adolescents.
+Parental guidance is a process through which assistance and support are provided to parents to enhance their effectiveness.
+It also aims to help them understand their own reactions to specific situations and why these reactions may either encourage or discourage certain behavioural and emotional challenges in children and adolescents.

-During these sessions we will also discuss parenting styles and which parenting behaviours and attitudes may contribute to the current emotional climate within the parent-child relationship.
-Supporting the parent in changing ineffective parenting behaviours can bring tremendous change within a child's world as it is one of the most important systems.
+During these sessions, we will also explore parenting styles and determine which parental behaviours and attitudes may influence the current emotional dynamics within the parent-child relationship.
+Assisting parents in altering ineffective parenting behaviours can result in significant changes within a child's world, as this relationship is one of the most critical systems.